 Requirements for a Minor in Communication Studies

-Students pursuing a minor in Communication Studies must take three courses (12 units), each of which is from a different one of eight breadth areas, and eight units selected with the approval of an adviser in Communication Studies (a total of 20 units).
+Students pursuing a minor in Communication Studies must take three courses (12 units), each of which is from a different area; select 8 additional units with approval of a minor advisor.

-To declare a Communication Studies minor, please download the Minor Declaration Form and visit an advisor.
+To declare a Communication Studies minor, please download the Minor Declaration Form (PDF) and visit an advisor.